Stromberg90/football-manager-tools/README.md

 <img src="images/boardroom.png" />

 #### Notes
-- Only tested on Football Manager 2020
+- Only tested on Football Manager 2021
-- No texture importing support yet, uv's are supported though
 - Blender import is not functional

 #### Usage
 1. Clone this repository
-2. Install Football Manager 2020
+2. Install Football Manager 2021
-3. Install Football Manager 2020 Resource Archiver
+3. Install Football Manager 2021 Resource Archiver
 4. Using the Resource Archiver extract whichever archives you want to look at, the meshes are in simatchviewer and textures in simatchviewer-pc
 5. Working with the tools
 	- Standalone Viewer